 netsh wlan show profiles name=[profile name] key=clear

-Delete a wireless profile:
+Delete wireless network profiles

 netsh wlan delete profile name=[profile name]

-Set a network’s priority:
+Set a wireless network’s priority

 netsh wlan set profileorder name=[profile name]interface=[interface_name] priority=1

-Stop automatically connecting to a network:
+Stop automatically connecting to a wireless network

 netsh wlan set profileparameter name=[profile name] connectionmode=manual